Skip to content

 Accelerating systemic change

-The current national climate is difficult for those of us who view diversity and equity as core values; who believe in not only respecting, but also celebrating differences; who believe in justice and fairness; and who hold dear the idea that all men and women were created equal and should have equal opportunities to achieve their goals and contribute to society.
+The current national climate can make it difficult to hold diversity and equity as core values; to not only respect but also celebrate differences; to believe in justice and fairness; and to hold dear the idea that all people were created equal and should have equal opportunities to achieve their goals and contribute to society.
+Yet in the face of barriers and challenges, our institution must hold fast to these guiding ideals.

 Our University must be critical and thoughtful about its influence in this larger system.
 Our identity as an institution of higher learning has an impact well beyond the borders of our campuses — an impact that we can shape.

-The Race and Equity Initiative is forging new partnerships with community partners to work in a greater and more comprehensive way to address equity and fairness for all in our community.
+The Race & Equity Initiative is forging new partnerships with community partners to work in a greater and more comprehensive way to address equity and fairness for all in our community.